team-work-tools/team-work-telegram-bot/.github/ISSUE_TEMPLATE/task-issue.md

   - In parentheses after the Text subtask.
   - In a sublist under the Text subtask.

+A subtask is completed when:

+- It is a Text subtask and the evidence shows the subtask was completed, e.g., the PR was merged, the decision was made, etc.
+- It is not a Text subtask and the issue is closed.

 When a subtask is completed, the subtask checkbox in the Subtask list MUST be ticked.

 Example of a Subtask list: